leonyuhanov/WOWPixelDriver/README.md

 # PIN OUTs of the 4PIN JST MALE port on the DRIVER Module
   * Red: +5v
-  * Yellow: Clock Pin (only active for APA102/SK9822 pixels)
+  * Yellow: Clock Pin (only active for APA102/SK9822 pixels) Level shifted to 5+ Logic Level via the [SN74HCT245N](http://www.ti.com/lit/ds/symlink/sn74hct245.pdf)
-  * Green: Data Pin (active for all pixels)
+  * Green: Data Pin (active for all pixels) Level shifted to 5+ Logic Level via the [SN74HCT245N](http://www.ti.com/lit/ds/symlink/sn74hct245.pdf)
   * Blue: Ground

-The Driver module will come with 2 FEMALE JSP cables for you to use depending on the type of pixel you wish to use.
+The Driver module will come with 2 FEMALE JST cables for you to use depending on the type of pixel you wish to use.
 Both conect to the same 4 Pin MALE conector
   * A 3pin cable for driving WS2812 & SK6812 Pixels
   * A 4pin cable for driving APA102 & SK9822 Pixels